ychuzevi/articles/consul/discovery_with_consul_01.md

 Criteo is historically using two kinds of load-balancing in its architecture:

- - client side load balancing (aka Service Mesh): in this mode, used only within its datacenters, the application use an internal library (similar to systems such as Finatra) to find the nodes running their target service, and then target those instances of the service directly using HTTP.
-The benefits being that latency is reduced and it does not need any kind of server in the middle to route the trafic.
+ - client-side load balancing (aka Service Mesh): in this mode, used only within its datacenters, the application uses an internal library (similar to systems such as Finatra) to find the nodes running their target service, and then target those instances of the service directly using HTTP.
+The benefits being that latency is reduced and it does not need any kind of server in the middle to route the traffic.
 With the number of instances of applications.
 We thus adapted those SDKs to use Consul instead of our legacy systems.
 Now all applications use a feature called blocking requests that allow being notified when the instances of a service do change (their status or the nodes).

- - Traditionnal load-balancing has also been used for years, running F5 or HaProxy.
+ - Traditional load-balancing has also been used for years, running F5 or HaProxy.
 We decided to use the same exact mechanism: watching all changes in Consul in order to trigger commands when nodes for a given service do change.
 By providing information into Consul (using tags), it also becomes possible to discover automatically the services that need to be added to our various load-balancers stacks.

- Those 2 ways of provisionning do rely on the same exact semantics whithin Consul, we now have a system where you can use one client side load-balancing or the other and have the *same exact results*.
+ Those 2 ways of provisioning do rely on the same exact semantics within Consul, we now have a system where you can use one client side load-balancing or the other and have the *same exact results*.

- Load-balancing is a complete beast: sometimes, even if you use weights to route your trafic, some nodes will be slower than others.
+ Load-balancing is a complete beast: sometimes, even if you use weights to route your traffic, some nodes will be slower than others.
 Whatever the reason (maintenance, scheduled task, Garbage Collection), some instances of a given service will be able to sustain less load, or to reply bad answers.
-Heathchecks have been using traditionnally in our both stacks to ensure the node is answering correctly.
-Those healthchecks were traditionnaly using a binary state: working or not working.
+Heathchecks have been using traditionally in our both stacks to ensure the node is answering correctly.
+Those health checks were using a binary state: working or not working.
 Consul also adds a third state called warning.
 This state can be interpreted freely by the end user.
 But in our added support for weights, we allowed service owners to add a specific weight for the state warning.
 It thus become possible to use a service in a degraded state (warning), so it means that if we can trigger this status when the node is too heavily loaded, we could use it as a ternary state to allow too loaded nodes to recover.
-The big advantage of having a non-binary state is that it avoid having a datacenter being completely down all nodes are too loaded: in that case, the first overloaded nodes will receive less trafic, redirecting some of the trafic to others, but if other are also overloaded, then trafic will be served anyway (at worse, all nodes are in warning state).
+The big advantage of having a non-binary state is that it avoid having a datacenter being completely down all nodes are too loaded: in that case, the first overloaded nodes will receive less traffic, redirecting some of the traffic to others, but if other are also overloaded, then traffic will be served anyway (at worse, all nodes are in warning state).

-# Towards more sophistated discovery
+# Towards more advanced discovery and new patterns

 In the next articles, we will go deeper onto those subjects and see how industrialization of discovery will help Criteo and might help you changing radically how systems can talk / discover themselves and how it can change the way organizations and teams work in an era of micro-services.

 We will explain how:
- * we implemented libraries to integrate Consul in a steamlined way
+ * we implemented libraries to integrate Consul in a streamlined way
  * how we introduce Service Mesh with Consul Connect
  * How we use what we call Inversion Of Control to create new patterns around infrastructure